10 People Who Survived Impossible Situations and Tragedies

 Advertisements

-4 A 15-year-old boy survived a five-and-a-half-hour-long flight in sub-zero temperatures without oxygen in the landing gear of a Boeing 767.
+4 A 15-year-old boy survived a five-and-a-half-hour flight in sub-zero temperatures and without oxygen while hiding in the landing gear of a Boeing 767.

 Yahya Abdi